WRITER / CAMPAIGNER / ACTIVIST

 Our Radicals researchers have been inspired by the extraordinary Ethel.
 Very early in the Pendle Radicals project, they recorded new, professional readings of some of her poems that they selected from all three of her books.
 These recordings established a presence for Ethel and for working class poetry in the Poetry Archive

 Following on from this success the team were inspired to create two series of further recordings, or podcasts, about Ethel and her novels.
 The first explored Ethel’s most successful and radical novel, This Slavery.
 The second explored Ethel’s very first and highly individual attempt at novel writing: Miss Nobody.
-This series is called Grit, Grace & Gumption, and will be published in early 2023.
+This series is called Grit, Grace & Gumption, and will be published soon.

 In 2021 the team of volunteer researchers realised that there was something very significant missing from the local area – a blue plaque marking a location where Ethel lived, worked or campaigned.
 This had to be rectified and so the team worked in collaboration with Rosie’s Plaques – the guerrilla art project aiming to track down the very many women missing from the blue plaques of the UK.